Viking (cruise line): Sponsorships

 Since 2011, Viking has sponsored programming on PBS's Masterpiece Theatre, including Downton Abbey, Sherlock and Poldark, and is a sponsor of National Geographic's Genius, a scripted series about the life of Albert Einstein.
 Viking has also sponsored the Los Angeles Philharmonic at The Hollywood Bowl, Metropolitan Opera, BBC, Munch Museum in Oslo, Norway, and Mariinsky Theatre in St. Petersburg, Russia.

+Sustainability

+In February 2023, Viking announced a commitment to source 100% cage-free eggs across its global operations by 2025, following engagement with the Open Wing Alliance.

+In 2023, Viking partnered with Fincantieri to begin development of hydrogen-powered cruise ships.
+This includes the ordering of new vessels (such as the Viking Libra and Viking Astrea) designed to test hydrogen fuel cells for onboard power, aiming for zero-emission operations in sensitive areas like the Norwegian Fjords.